armthethinker/personal-site/projects/humane-virtuality.md

 {% include media-img.html
    url="ex11-jump.gif"
-   caption="**Jump cut.** The user is instantly transfering between the start and end point.
+   caption="**Jump cut.** The user is instantly transferring between the start and end point.
 These are straightforward and comfortable, but can make the user lose context." style="md" captionSide=false url2="ex11-micromovements.gif"